RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

-For the image-text matching task, the vision-language model matches the given image representations/embeddings to the corresponding text among several candidate texts.
-We calculated the cosine similarity between the embeddings of 2D/3D image and all text candidates, and assess whether RadCLIP's extracted features/embeddings can be matched to text embeddings, a strategy commonly used in zero-shot learning.
-(Figure \ref{fig_downstream} C-D) To evaluate the model's ability on cross-modal image-text matching tasks, we calculated the top-1 precision using cosine similarity between encoded image and text representations.
+For image–text matching, the model aligns image embeddings with corresponding text from several candidates.
+We computed the cosine similarity between the embeddings of 2D/3D images and all text candidates (see Figure~\ref{fig_downstream} C-D), and evaluated performance using top-1 precision.